-For high-end clothing or accessories, fashion lovers no longer have to travel abroad as there are stores offering a wide selection of upscale items, especially in the swim and resort wear ranges.
-Fashionistas who prefer a bargain should not be disheartened, as recently more shops have opened that offer great choices at relatively low prices.
+For high-end clothing or accessories, fashion lovers need no longer travel abroad as there are stores offering a wide selection of upscale items, especially in the swim and resort wear ranges.
+Fashionistas who prefer a bargain should not be disheartened, as more shops have recently opened that offer great choices at relatively low prices.

 Seasonal sales, such as Black Friday and Camana Bay’s Sidewalk Sales also happen on-Island, so make sure to keep an eye out!
 There are a number of shopping centres in Grand Cayman, each offering an extensive variety of options to choose from.
 In the central George Town area, many of the stores are aimed at tourists, specifically those coming off the cruise ships.
 Shops and shopping centres in this area, such as Bayshore Mall and Island Plaza, sell jewellery, artwork, souvenirs and beauty products.